CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

     ![](./media/ex2img12.png)

-    >**Note:** Sometimes you may see a diffrent UI, if you are seeing a UI diffrent than this, then follow this below steps:
+    >**Note:** Occasionally, you may encounter a different user interface.
+If you are seeing a UI different from this, then follow the steps below:

-    - Click on **Skip to configure**, to get the configuration pane.
+    - Click on **Skip to configure** to get the configuration pane.

       ![](./media/ex5img34.png)